 You Leave the Essentials Behind

-Clean out the travel-size toiletries section at CVS.
-Throw all those items into a tote bag or a fanny pack.
-They will come in handy.
+Clean out the travel-size toiletries section at CVS and throw all of those items into a tote bag or a fanny pack—they will come in handy.
 They will save your feet, your mind, and your stress sweat from leaking out all over the place when the bride desperately needs eyelash glue.